ShubhamG2311/NFTVerse/README.md

 # NFTVerse

 Created a Decentralized Crypto Token ”CSP” from scratch on ICP Blockchain Network using back-end logic in Motoko Smart Contracts.
-Developed a NFT marketplace using React and Motoko where users can discover NFT collections, buy from it, mint NFTs and list their NFTs for sell.
+Developed a NFT marketplace using React and Motoko where users can discover NFT collections, buy from it, mint NFTs and list their NFTs for sale.
 Integrated the CSP token wallet as a payment method for the transactions.

 # Features